 On March 9, 2018, a putative class action was filed in the U.S. District Court for the Northern District of California (the "Securities Class Action").
 On May 16, 2019, a consolidated amended complaint was filed by the lead plaintiffs asserting claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, against WageWorks, its former Chief Executive Officer and its former Chief Financial Officer on behalf of purchasers of WageWorks common stock between May 6, 2016 and March 1, 2018.
 The complaint also alleges claims under the Securities Act of 1933, as amended, arising from WageWorks' June 19, 2017 common stock offering against those same defendants, as well as the members of its board of directors at the time of that offering.
+On February 11, 2021, counsel for all parties involved in this lawsuit signed a term sheet to settle all claims for \$30.0 million, of which WageWorks will contribute \$5.0 million and its insurers will pay the remaining \$25.0 million.
+The \$30.0 million settlement and related \$25.0 million insurance recovery are included within accrued liabilities and other current assets, respectively, on the January 31, 2021 consolidated balance sheet, and the net \$5.0 million expense is included within merger integration expense on the January 31, 2021 consolidated statement of operations and comprehensive income.
+The settlement is subject to notice to class members and approval of the Court.

 On June 22, 2018 and September 6, 2018, two derivative lawsuits were filed against certain of WageWorks' former officers and directors and WageWorks (as nominal defendant) in the Superior Court of the State of California, County of San Mateo.
 The actions were consolidated.
 On July 23, 2018, a similar derivative lawsuit was filed against certain former WageWorks' officers and directors and WageWorks (as nominal defendant) in the U.S. District Court for the Northern District of California (together, the "Derivative Suits").
 The allegations in the Derivative Suits relate to substantially the same facts as those underlying the Securities Class Action described above.
-The plaintiffs seek unspecified damages and fees and costs.
+The plaintiffs seek unspecified damages, fees and costs.
 Plaintiffs in the Superior Court action filed an amended consolidated complaint on October 28, 2019, naming as defendants certain former officers and directors of WageWorks and alleging a direct claim of "inseparable fraud/breach of fiduciary duty" on behalf of a class.
 WageWorks was not named as a party in that complaint.
+On June 24, 2020, the court granted the defendants' motion to dismiss the amended complaint.
+The plaintiffs subsequently filed a notice of appeal.
+The District Court action is stayed.